DuaaHakeem/airbnb-clone-project/README.md

 6. **Database Optimization**

 Indexes and caching strategies are implemented to improve the speed and efficiency of data retrieval.
 This ensures the platform can scale effectively while maintaining fast response times.

+## API Security

+1. **Authentication**

+All API endpoints are protected with secure authentication mechanisms.
+This ensures that only verified users can access the system and prevents impersonation attacks.

+Why it matters: Protects user accounts and ensures that only valid sessions can interact with the backend.

+2. **Authorization**

+Role-based access control is implemented to ensure users can only access resources and perform actions they are permitted to (e.g., a guest cannot edit another host’s property).

+Why it matters: Prevents unauthorized modifications to listings, bookings, or payments.

+3. **Data Encryption**

+Sensitive data such as passwords and payment details are encrypted both at rest and in transit.

+Why it matters: Protects confidential information from interception or leaks.

+4. **Rate Limiting & Throttling**

+Rate limiting mechanisms are used to prevent abuse such as brute-force login attempts or denial-of-service (DoS) attacks.

+Why it matters: Ensures system stability and prevents malicious overload of the backend.

+5. **Input Validation & Sanitization**

+All incoming data is validated and sanitized to prevent SQL injection, XSS, and other common attacks.

+Why it matters: Protects the database and application from malicious or malformed requests.

+6. **Secure Payment Handling**

+Payment transactions are processed through secure gateways and sensitive financial data is never stored directly in the system.

+Why it matters: Ensures trust in the platform by protecting users’ financial details.